Last Updated: 12/27/19 | December 27th, 2019

 It was easily the coolest bathroom I’ve ever used.
 Plus, it had hot water and a Western-style toilet.

-If you’re looking to experience the Maldives, get to know the locals, and save money at the same time, staying at one of these small guesthouses will allow you to experience the beauty and wonder of this stunning part of the world without paying resort prices (which normally start at $300 USD a night).
+If you’re looking to experience the Maldives, get to know the locals, and save money at the same time, staying at one of these small guesthouses allows you to experience the beauty and wonder of this stunning part of the world without paying resort prices (which normally start at $200–300 USD per night).

 To find these privately run (and affordable) guesthouses, use the following sites: